qvarforth/trackdirect/README.md

 #### Start generating heatmaps
 When you zoom out the map, it is usually too demanding to render all the objects on the map, instead we have to show something else.
 What we do is that we show a heat map that tells the user where in the world we have the highest APRS activity.

 I recommend generating new heatmaps once every hour in production (I suggest that you schedule it using cron).
+The script should be executed by the user that you granted access to the database "trackdirect".
 ```
 ~/trackdirect/server/scripts/heatmapcreator.sh trackdirect.ini ~/trackdirect/htdocs/public/heatmaps
 ```